 Safe and Clean

-Generators powered by propane are the best for the environment.
-Propane is a relatively clean fuel source; it has a clean burn that produces a minimal amount of carbon monoxide, especially compared to other fuel types.
-It is also the safest to use.
+Propane generators for RVs are the best for the environment, because propane is a relatively clean fuel source.
+It has a clean burn that produces a minimal amount of carbon monoxide, especially compared to other fuel types.
+It's also the safest to use.

 Propane allows engines to run efficiently and quietly.
 Compared to gasoline, propane generators produce much less engine noise, so they aren’t as disruptive.

 Still have questions?
-Scroll down to read the answers to our frequently asked questions on this subject.
+Scroll down to read the answers to our frequently asked questions on everything propane generators.

 Are Propane Generators More Efficient?

 Propane is typically not as efficient as gasoline.
 It has a lower surge and continuous power output than gasoline, but it lasts for much longer in the tank.
-It is also a cleaner alternative, which leads to less time and money spent on maintenance in the long run.
+It's also a cleaner alternative, which leads to less time and money spent on maintenance in the long run.

 How Long Will a Generator Run on Propane?